Chorionic Villus Sampling

 What happens when the test is performed?

 If the sampling is to be done through the abdominal wall, your lower abdomen is cleaned with an antibacterial soap.
 In some cases, the doctor uses a small needle to inject a numbing medicine just under the skin, so that you do not feel the sampling needle.
 (Because the sampling needle does not cause much more stinging than the numbing medicine itself, not every doctor includes this step.)
 A hollow needle several inches long is inserted through the skin and muscle of the abdomen and through the wall of the uterus, to the edge of the placenta.
 This needle is held in place as a guide needle.
-A narrower needle is then inserted through the first needle and is rotated and moved inward and outward a number of times while a sample is collected into an attached syringe.
+A narrower needle is then inserted through the first needle.
+It is rotated and moved inward and outward a number of times.
+A sample is collected into an attached syringe.

 The fetal heart tones and the mother's blood pressure and heart rate are checked at the beginning and end of the procedure.
 The whole procedure takes close to 30 minutes.